hashicorp/terraform-provider-aws/docs/migrate-from-sdk-to-framework.md

 # Migrating from Terraform SDKv2 to Framework

-With the introduction of [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) it will become necessary to migrate existing resources to from SDKv2.
+With the introduction of [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) it will become necessary to migrate existing resources from SDKv2.
 The Provider currently implements both plugins so migration can be done at a resource level.

 ## Migration Tooling